aporosh/CandlesLandingPage/README.md

 # CandlesLandingPage

-pet project for adaptive layout
+Pet-project for adaptive layout of a landing page based on a Figma design.